Cindyzzz616/YouLingo/README.md

 or skimmed through.
 When users are ready, it also provides the potential for them to practice other aspects of the language - for example, they can read the transcripts and hone their production abilities with the quizzes the app generates.
 Overall, they are grounded in the practice of content consumption to ensure sufficient input.
-4. This hypothesis is implemented by the flagship feature of our application.
+4. This hypothesis is implemented by the flagship feature of our application, the recommendation system that compares videos with the user's knowledge base using a variety of quantifiable linguistic metrics.
 5. Similar to the second hypothesis, this principle emphasizes the importance of a good environment and emotional state in efficacy of acquisition.
 Our application provides content tailored to the user's preferences and expertise, so they can feel at ease with the subject of the materials.